 Privileges deals with issues of privilege (the special protections afforded to the House of Commons to enable it to do its job) and looks into allegations these privileges have been impeded – offences known as contempts of parliament.

-The Committee on Standards cannot take on complaints about Members of Parliament.
+The Commons Select Committee on Standards is appointed by the House of Commons to oversee the work of the Parliamentary Commissioner for Standards.
+The Committee cannot take on complaints about Members of Parliament.
 Such complaints should be directed to the Parliamentary Commissioner for Standards.

 The committee is made up of: